Complexity Analysis of Normalizing Constant Estimation: from Jarzynski Equality to Annealed Importance Sampling and

-The Girsanov theorem (\cref{lem:rn_path_measure}) enables the computation of $\kl(\P\|\Pr)$ and $\kl(\P\|\Pl)$, which are related to $\|v_t\|_{L^2(\pit_t)}^2$.
-Finally, among all admissible drift terms $v_t$, \cref{lem:metric_informal} suggests an optimal choice of $v^*_t$ to minimize this norm, thereby leading to the metric derivative $|\dot\pit|_t$ and the action $\cA$.
+The Girsanov's theorem (\cref{lem:rn_path_measure}) enables the computation of $\kl(\P\|\Pr)$ and $\kl(\P\|\Pl)$, which are related to $\|v_t\|_{L^2(\pit_t)}^2$.
+Finally, among all admissible drift terms $v_t$, \cref{lem:metric} suggests an optimal choice of $v^*_t$ to minimize this norm, thereby leading to the metric derivative $|\dot\pit|_t$ and the action $\cA$.
 This way avoids the explicit dependence of isoperimetric assumptions in our bound.

 A similar connection between free energy and action integral was discovered in stochastic thermodynamics \citep{sekimoto2010stochastic,seifert2012stochastic}, one paradigm for non-equilibrium thermodynamics.
 By the second law of thermodynamics, the averaged dissipated work, defined as the averaged work minus the free energy difference, i.e., $\cW_\mathrm{diss}:=\cW-\Delta F:=\E_{\Pr}W-\Delta F$, is non-negative.
 When the underlying process is modeled by an overdamped LD, $\cW_\mathrm{diss}$ can be quantified by an action integral divided by the time duration \citep{aurell2011optimal,chen2020stochastic}.
 This follows from the observation that $\cW_\mathrm{diss}=\kl(\Pr\|\Pl)$ and then a similar argument to that above.
 This connection provides a finer description of the second law of thermodynamics \citep{aurell2012refined} over a finite time horizon.